 Loan and Interest Repayment Surtaxes.
 Levied on employers when a loan is taken from the federal government or when bonds are sold to pay for benefit costs, these taxes are of two general types.
 The first is a tax to pay off the federal loan or bond issue.
 The second is a tax to pay the interest on the federal loan or bond issue.
 States are not allowed to pay interest costs directly from the state's unemployment trust fund.
-Twenty-five states and the District of Columbia have these taxes on the books, though they fall under several names, such as advance interest tax and bond assessment tax (Colorado), temporary emergency assessment tax (Delaware), and unemployment obligation assessment (Texas).
+Eighteen states and the District of Columbia have these taxes on the books, though they fall under several names, such as advance interest tax and bond assessment tax (Colorado) and temporary emergency assessment tax (Delaware).